 You don’t have to look far to find brand ambassadors for your organization.
 Moreover, a company’s employees are often considered the best brand ambassadors.

-Even though this seems like a very natural thing to do, it is not so easy to implement successful employee advocacy programs.
+Even though this seems like a natural opportunity, it is not always easy to implement successful employee advocacy programs.
+Clear structure, communication, and support are essential.
 Here are the must-follow steps for building a successful ambassadorship program in your organization:

-6. Create and deliver content relevant to your internal audiences (only then they will want to share it with their networks)
+- Create and deliver content relevant to your internal audiences (only then will they want to share it with their networks)

 📙 Read on: How Employee Advocacy Delivers a Higher ROI than Ad Campaigns.